 Action: Escalate to engineering lead

-# Temporarily block database access from your app
+# Block database access from your app security group

 aws ec2 modify-security-group-rules \